 Installed module (I also installed front and back panels from the HackRF metal case):

 I used the GNURadio script to receive full bandwidth from the two boards.
-Basic idea is to tune each board on the offset frequencies.
+The basic idea is to tune each board on the offset frequencies.

 F interest – bandwidth offset and F interest + bandwidth offset.